Christoph Sander

 philosophy at University of Freiburg (B.A., 2011) and Humboldt

-University Berlin
+University of Berlin

 (M.A., 2013).
-In 2019, I received my Ph.D. from the Technical
+In 2019, I received my Ph.D. from the Technische Universität Berlin with a thesis on the conceptions of magnetism in

 the early-modern period.
 The aim of this study was to map the various